-GKML librarians have created research guides for many classes and subject areas.
-If you would like to collaborate on a guide for your classes or subject areas, please contact email@example.com.
+Kistler librarians have created research guides for many classes and subject areas.
 Reference librarians routinely build new guides and may contact you directly with in-progress guides related to specific courses or topic areas.

-GKML librarians offer instruction to help your students acquire college-level research skills.
-Please complete our Library Instruction Schedule Form to request Library Instruction.
-Instruction sessions are generally held in The Snyder-Fugger Instructional and Training Center (Room 117).
+Kistler librarians offer instruction to help your students acquire college-level research skills.
+Instruction sessions are generally held in The Snyder-Fugger Instructional and Training Center (Room B17) but can also be given in classes equipped with smart displays.
 Virtual sessions via Zoom are also available.

 Library staff have created a shareable Virtual Reference Desk module in Canvas that can easily be imported into any course shell from the commons.
 The standard module includes a directory of important links and an open discussion board for research questions related to the class, but it can also be amended with other resources as needed.
-Alongside this module, reference librarians can be embedded in the course on Canvas to be available directly to students.
-Contact firstname.lastname@example.org to set up this service for your course.
+Alongside this module, reference librarians are embedded in the course on Canvas to be available directly to students.

-For media equipment set up and technical support in the Rotwitt Theater and Lawrence Auditorium, or to be trained on the Sympodium in the Global Classroom, contact Liam Fennell (firstname.lastname@example.org or x2278.)
+For media equipment set up and technical support, contact Liam Fennell (firstname.lastname@example.org or x2278.)
 These services require 48 hours advance notice.

 A valid Rosemont ID is your library card.
 It is required when borrowing library materials.
-Rosemont faculty may borrow an unlimited number of books for 1 year and AV materials for 1 week.
-Request renewals by emailing email@example.com, calling the information desk (x2271), or inquiring in person.
+Rosemont faculty may borrow an unlimited number of books for the duration of the academic year and AV materials for 1 week.
+Click here for info on accessing your Library account to manage your checkouts.